 Traditional random theory is on one side of the issue.
 In it, all is relative to a circle or "game" or COR before being secondarily relative to gravity's more fundamental structure of a rotating diameter.
 This means the "game" is always a game of perception and relative pi.
 Playing the "game" makes the search for geometric probability an impossibility.
 Geometric probability is only found with "action at a distance."
 Playing the "game" makes "action at a distance" an impossibility.

 1) gravity along the diameter dimension of an object’s (including all gaming objects) “length” and inherently having a value of: “1.”

 2) perception as the relative cross-diameter dimension of relative “width” with an inherent relative value of relative 1/4 pi in rotation (or 1/2 pi or pi depending on orientation of perception) relative to the diameter of the gravity field.
 In traditional random theory, the dimension of "width" is inevitably measured with a metric value such as inches or millimeters or miles or light years.

 This allows a flat bet random advantage to become a reality when the random measurements are made with "action at a distance" and the dimension of"width" is eliminated from statistical consideration.

-When "action at a distance" is couched in the geometric probability of the original Needle, the flat bet advantage apperas and the mathematical sense becomes clear.
-Pi and its digits also become geometrically meaningless.
+When "action at a distance" is couched in the geometric probability of the original Needle, the flat bet advantage appears.
+The mathematical sense also becomes clear as Pi and its digits become geometrically meaningless.

-The real random geometric action is between a diameter base of relative 1/4 pi and --through "action at a distance"-- relative 1/6 pi (or 1/2 pi) as a relative pi-angle pole.
+The real random geometric action is between a diameter base of relative 1/4 pi and --through "action at a distance"-- relative 1/6 pi (or 1/2 pi ((dealer's choice))) as a relative pi-angle pole.
 This is what spooked Einstein.
 This is the flat bet advantage of Quantum science.
-This is the advantagthat comes with "action at a distance."
+This is the advantage that comes with "action at a distance."